Nursing Jobs: Kalamazoo, MI, Overview

 Working in Kalamazoo, MI

-The average one-way commute in Kalamazoo is 18 minutes, far less than the national average of 26 minutes.
-The majority of residents (75.6%) drive solo to work, followed by 8.2% of people who carpool, 3.7% work from home, and 3.1% take mass transit.
-When you need public transit, you can take the Metro Transit bus system or the free Metro Shuttle between downtown Kalamazoo and the surrounding areas.
+The average one-way commute in Kalamazoo is under 19 minutes, which is quicker than the state average of 24.5 minutes.
+The majority of residents drive solo to work, while others choose to work from home, carpool, walk, or take mass transit.
+Take advantage of the Metro Transit bus system or the free Metro Shuttle between downtown Kalamazoo and the surrounding areas.

 When you need care for your children and fur babies, you can choose from one of many sitter options.
 You can rest assured your loved ones are safe while you're at work or elsewhere.